developerPCR/panda-core-dev-docu-PCR/docs/plus/geenralloading.md

 # General Loading

-In case you need to load and block the page, you can use our global state for this.
+<h2>In case you need to load and block the page, you can use our global state for this.</h2>

 ```tsx
   import { loadingAtom } from '@core/store/Common'